codepath/android_guides/Creating-and-Using-Fragments.md

 Here are the important things to understand about fragments:

- * A `Fragment` is a combination of an XML layout file and a java class much like an `Activity`
+ * A `Fragment` is a combination of an XML layout file and a java class much like an `Activity`.
  * Using the support library, fragments are supported back to all relevant Android versions.
  * Fragments encapsulate views and logic so that it is easier to reuse within activities.
  * Fragments are standalone components that can contain views, events and logic.